RyanHo720/cheat-dank-memer/README.md

 So here comes CheatDankMemer.
 It's a Python program which helps you to spam the commands.
 Running in a virtual machine is highly recommended, as you might want to surf other websites instead of sitting there watching the program spamming.

+As this code is just for fun/practice as I'm a beginner, this project will be closed if it gets over 10 watches.
+Thank you for your support.

 For tutorials, please visit the Wiki.

 ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒